 The Board meets as often as necessary, at least quarterly, and on notice by the Chairman or by the person designated by him.
 In addition, the Board must be convened as soon as a Board member requests the Chairman to call a meeting.
 All Committees provide a detailed report to the full Board at each meeting in a dedicated Chairman's session.
+The Board regularly meets for in camera sessions (without CEO) and independent director meetings (without Chairman and CEO).

 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days, in 2016 Nestlé in China.
+In addition, every year the Board visits one operating company for three to five days (in 2018, Nestlé in the USA).

-The average attendance at the Board meetings was 100%.
+The average attendance at the Board meetings was 98%.
 All Board members attended all Committee meetings.
 The Company would individually disclose each member of the Board of Directors with an attendance rate of less than 75%.
 Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
 In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.